What Is Email Outreach?

 - Reference something you saw of theirs on their site or elsewhere.
 This shows that you actually know who you’re sending your email to.

 - If you can make it sound natural, give them a compliment.
-Here’s an example of a complement that doesn’t come off as generic.
+Here’s an example of a compliment that doesn’t come off as generic.

 Optional: Warm up your most important targets BEFORE you send your email.
 Leave really good comments on their blog posts, follow them on social media and share their work with your followers.